 Insulin dosing algorithms have been used for years by healthcare providers to improve glucose control in patients with diabetes.
-With the development of insulin pumps and their increased use in the early 1980s, and with the publication of the results from the Diabetes Control and Complications Trial (DCCT) in the early 1990s demonstrating the benefits of intensive glucose control in preventing the long-term complications of diabetes, both the capacity and need to achieve intensive glucose control occurred.1-4 The first technology to assist patients in calculating meal insulin boluses, which was developed to improve post-prandial glucose control, was in a personal digital assistant (PDA), reported by Gross et al.5 in 2003.
-This became the prototype for the meal 'bolus wizard' developed by Medtronic MiniMed (Northridge, CA) for use in their insulin pumps.
-Currently, all commercially available insulin pumps have some form of automated bolus calculator (ABC) algorithm software built into them, although the parameters for each ABC vary.6 Over the last few years, glucose meters have begun incorporating ABCs (e.g. ACCU-CHEK $^{\textcircled{R}}$ Aviva Expert $^{\textcircled{R}}$ and FreeStyle InsuLinx $^{\textcircled{R}}$ Blood Glucose Monitoring System) to assist with pre-meal insulin dosing for patients using basal/bolus insulin regimens other than pumps (insulin syringes, pens or spring-loaded insulin delivery devices such as the V-Go $^{\ensuremath{\mathbb{R}}}$).
-With the increasing use of smart phone technology to support diabetes self-management it is only a matter of time before applications with ABCs are incorporated into them.7 This paper reviews the current use of ABCs to calculate insulin dosages and discusses the potential future software innovations which could hopefully help healthcare providers and their patients more safely achieve intensive glucose control and improve disease outcomes.
+With the development of insulin pumps and their increased use in the early 1980s, and with the publication of the results from the Diabetes Control and Complications Trial (DCCT) in the early 1990s demonstrating the benefits of intensive glucose control in preventing the long-term complications of diabetes, both the capacity and need to achieve intensive glucose control occurred.1-4

+The first technology to assist patients in calculating meal insulin boluses, which was developed to improve postprandial glucose control, was in a personal digital assistant (PDA), reported by Gross et al.5 in 2003.
+This became the prototype for the meal 'bolus wizard' developed by Medtronic MiniMed (Northridge, California) for use in their insulin pumps.
+Currently, all commercially available insulin pumps have some form of automated bolus calculator (ABC) algorithm software built into them, although the parameters for each ABC vary.6

+Over the last few years, ABCs (e.g. ACCU-CHEK[®] Aviva Expert[®] and FreeStyle InsuLinx[®] Blood Glucose Monitoring System) have had glucose meters incorporated to assist with pre-meal insulin dosing for patients using basal/bolus insulin regimens other than pumps (insulin syringes, pens or spring-loaded insulin delivery devices such as the V-Go[®]).
+With the increasing use of smart phone technology to support diabetes self-management it is only a matter of time before applications with ABCs are incorporated into them.7 This article reviews the current use of

+ABCs to calculate insulin dosages and discusses the potential future software innovations which could hopefully help healthcare providers and their patients more safely achieve intensive glucose control and improve disease outcomes.